 The City of New York operates over 2,260 on-road electric vehicles (EVs) and plug-in hybrids.
 Full EVs include over 250 Nissan Leafs and over 300 Chevy Bolts, among others.
 The City has over 600 additional off-road EV and solar units.

 DCAS is rapidly expanding its base of electric chargers to support its electric and plug-in hybrid vehicles.
-We have installed 1,005 charging ports across 696 charging stations, including 62 fast-charging stations, at City garages and parking locations around the city.
-We have deployed 87 solar carports from Envision Solar that allow EVs to be completely independent from the electrical grid and fossil fuel energy.
+We have installed over 1,000 charging ports across over 700 charging stations, including over 100 fast-charging stations, at City garages and parking locations around the city.
+We have deployed over 80 solar carports that allow EVs to be completely independent from the electrical grid and fossil fuel energy.
 We have partnered with City schools to provide both solar chargers and EVs to support education programs and adopted other solar powered city equipment.
-The City is currently piloting programs to install chargers to support EV use by the public.

 In addition to plug-in hybrids, the City’s fleet has over 5,500 hybrid vehicles in a variety of makes and models.
 The City has been investing in hybrid vehicles for more than 15 years.
 Some hybrid models offer 50% better fuel economy than comparable conventional cars.
 The City also operates some hybrid diesel-electric trucks.

 The City of New York operates over 11,000 diesel vehicles.
 In 2007, we began piloting the use of biodiesel blends to reduce emissions.
 Today, biodiesel blends are standard in all city fleet fueling sites.
 We improve our biodiesel blends by increasing the percentage of biodiesel and introducing renewable diesel.
 In accordance with federal and local law, we use diesel particulate filters and diesel emissions fluid to further reduce emissions.
 (Here’s our Primer on Biodiesel brochure.)